cositools/cosi-data-challenges/data-products/README.md

 ### Data Format
 The data is provided in FITS file format, which contains all of the photon information for each reconstructed event.
 If you are unfamiliar with analysis of Compton data, we highly recommend reading the introduction page [here](https://github.com/cositools/cosi-data-challenges/tree/develop/Compton-telescope-data-analysis-intro), which covers some of the fundamental topics.
 In short, the data for each reconstructed photon event is decribed in terms of four axes: energy, time, Compton scattering angle (&phi;), and event circle axis (&psi; &chi;).
 For Compton data, photons occupy what is known as the Compton data space, which is a 3-dimensional space defined by the axes &phi;, &psi;, and &chi;, where &psi; and &chi; are the angles defining the vector that points from the location of the second detector hit to the location of the first detector hit.
 A reconstructed photon event corresponds to a so-called event circle on the sky, where the axis of the circle is given by the &psi; &chi; vector, and the radius of the circle is given by the Compton scattering angle &phi;.
 For the actual data analysis, &psi; and &chi; are defined using a healpix grid, allowing us to reduce this to a single dimension (&psi; &chi;), i.e. the healpix pixel number.

-There are FITS files for each individual component, for both sources and backgrounds.
-Each data challenge specifies the specific source files that you'll need.
-In order to create the dataset for a given data challenge, you will need to combine the source data with the background data.
-Instructions on how to do this are provided in the [DataIO example](https://github.com/cositools/cosipy/tree/main/docs/tutorials/DataIO) in cosipy, as well as some of the jupyter notebooks in cosipy.
-There are 12 individual background components that need to be combined in order to obtain the total background.
-Alternatively, a file with the total background already combined is also available.

-**Important Note:** Combining the data and binning the data can be memory intensive.
-If you are running into memory limitations at these steps, then workarounds are described in the [DataIO example](https://github.com/cositools/cosipy/tree/main/docs/tutorials/DataIO).

 ### Accessing the Data

 The data is hosted on [wasabi](https://console.wasabisys.com/file_manager/cosi-pipeline-public?region=us-west-1), and it can be downloaded using the command line prompt below: